 Choosing the right fish oil

-Pharma Nord's preparations, Bio-Fish Oil 1000mg and BIOmega-3 Kids, are a good choice for long term consumption.
+Pharma Nord's preparations, Omega 3 Fish Oil and Omega 3 for Kids, are a good choice for long-term consumption.
 First of all, the fish oil is purified with one of the world's leading purification techniques (PureMax™) that ensures the lowest possible levels of pollutants such as heavy metals and PCBs (polychlorinated biphenyls), that occur naturally in fish.
 PureMax technology purifies the fish oil to the point where the remaining levels of such toxins are substantially lower than the threshold levels set by health authorities to be safe for human consumption.